VNH is Dartmouth Health’s preferred provider and most trusted choice for compassionate and collaborative hospice and home health care.

-• Refer patients to VNH services seamlessly within Epic.
+Epic Providers can refer patients for VNH services seamlessly within Epic.
+Benefits include:

-• Direct access to patient notes from the VNH staff caring for your patient.
+• Direct access to patient notes from the VNH staff caring for your patients

 Completed forms can be faxed to 603-640-6851.
 You can always give VNH a call to refer a patient at 800-575-5162.